Our Team

 Donald Moratz is a Research Manager at the DevLab@Duke and the Department of Political Science at Duke University.
 His work focuses on the Machine Learning for Peace project and the integration of advanced numerical methods in political science.
 His substantive areas of interest are in the political economy of development as well as endogenous growth.

-Predoctoral Research Coordinator
+Predoctoral Research Fellow

 Bio